-Put together your own emergency kit to include flares, a physical map of for your travels (for when there’s no cell coverage.
-Also include a First Aid kit that includes common medicines such as pain reliever (e.g., aspirin, Advil, Tylenol), stomach ailment remedies (e.g., Tums, Pepto Bismal, Alka Seltzer), an antihistamine medication (e.g., Benadryl), an antibiotic cream to protect against infection, and bandages for cuts and wounds.
+Put together your own emergency kit to include flares and a physical map of your travels for when there’s no cell coverage.
+Also include a First Aid kit that includes common medicines such as pain relievers (e.g., aspirin, Advil, Tylenol), stomach ailment remedies (e.g., Tums, Pepto Bismal, Alka Seltzer), an antihistamine medication (e.g., Benadryl), an antibiotic cream to protect against infection, and bandages for cuts and wounds.

 8: Windshield Wipers